-Daniel J. Lewis has served as Chief Accounting Officer and an executive officer since August 2002.
-Prior to that Mr. Lewis was Corporate Controller of Cross Country.
+Daniel J. Lewis has served as Principal Accounting Officer and an executive officer since August 2002.
+Prior to that, Mr. Lewis was Corporate Controller of the Company.
 Mr. Lewis also served as Controller of our predecessor since 1989.
 Mr. Lewis is a C.P.A. and holds a B.B.A. in Accounting from the University of Texas at Austin.